NixOS/nix/doc/manual/src/release-notes/rl-0.10.md

       - `nix-env -i
-                                                        pkgname` will now install the highest available version of pkgname, rather than installing all available versions (which would probably give collisions) (`NIX-31`).
+                                                        pkgname` will now install the highest available version of *pkgname*, rather than installing all available versions (which would probably give collisions) (`NIX-31`).

       - `nix-env (-i|-u) --dry-run` now shows exactly which missing